energywebfoundation/ocn-node/examples/README.md

 ## Tutorial

-In this tutorial, we will create an OCPI 2.2 connection with the OCN Client at [http:localhost:8080](http://localhost:8080).
-If you completed the above step, there should be one CPO already registered with our OCN Client and another at [http://localhost:8081](http://localhost:8081), which gives us a chance to make different requests across the network.
+In this tutorial, we will create an OCPI 2.2 connection with the OCN Node at [http:localhost:8080](http://localhost:8080).
+If you completed the above step, there should be one CPO already registered with our OCN Node and another at [http://localhost:8081](http://localhost:8081), which gives us a chance to make different requests across the network.

 ### 1. Adding an entry to the OCN Registry

-Before we create a connection to an OCN client, we must enter our party into the OCN Registry to become visible on the network.
-To do this, we must sign a transaction which states our party's country code, party ID and client info of the OCN client we will connect to.
-The OCN Client info that we need is its Ethereum address and base url.
+Before we create a connection to an OCN Node, we must enter our party into the OCN Registry to become visible on the network.
+To do this, we must sign a transaction which states our party's country code, party ID and node info of the OCN Node we will connect to.
+The OCN Node info that we need is its Ethereum address and base url.

-Provided in the Postman collection is a request `GET Client Info` under the OCN directory.
+Provided in the Postman collection is a request `GET Node Info` under the OCN directory.
 Note that there is no authorization needed to make this request.
 The response should be the following:

 ```json